 - If English is not your first language, you need to meet our undergraduate English requirements

 Almost all of Otago's study abroad students choose to live in University Flats.
 All of the flats are located in the main local student neighbourhoods, and all are within 15 minutes walk of campus and the city centre.
 We endeavour to place at least one local student in each University Flat, these students are known as "kiwi hosts".
 This unique living arrangement offers a much higher level of integration with the local student community and is a major benefit of the Otago Study Abroad experience.
-Every flat houses between 2–6 students, and all are furnished; plus you will have your own bedroom which is also fully furnished with double bed, mattress, desk, chair, and drawers.
+Every flat houses 2–6 students, and all are furnished; plus you will have your own bedroom which is also fully furnished with double bed, mattress, desk, chair, and drawers.

-What can I study at Otago?
+When can I study at Otago?